 Both cinnamon and nutmeg are pantry staples in much of the world and are essential for a large number of savory and sweet preparations.
 Despite being familiar to most cooks and bakers, there are a lot of factors to consider when comparing them.
-In this SPICEography Showdown, we will take a look at how cinnamon and nutmeg stack up against each other.
+Let’s take a look at how cinnamon and nutmeg stack up against each other.

 How does cinnamon differ from nutmeg?